Rupali-Vaishnav/amazon-clone/README.md

 # amazon-clone
-This is my first Git Repository
+This is my first Git Repository.
-Author-Rupali Vaishnav
+Author- Rupali Vaishnav